fluxcd/website/content/en/docs/faq.md

     spec:
       containers: []
 ```

-Note that only non-managed fields should be modified else there will be a conflict with the `manager` of the fields (e.g. `eks`).
-For example, while you will be able to modify affinity/antiaffinity fields, the `manager` (e.g. `eks`) will revert those changes and that might not be immediately visible to you (with EKS that would be an interval of once every 30 minutes).
-The deployment will go into a rolling upgrade and flux will revert it back to the patched version.
+Note that only non-managed fields should be modified else there will be a conflict with
+the `manager` of the fields (e.g. `eks`).
+For example, while you will be able to modify
+affinity/antiaffinity fields, the `manager` (e.g. `eks`) will revert those changes and
+that might not be immediately visible to you
+(with EKS that would be an interval of once every 30 minutes).
+The deployment will go into a rolling upgrade and Flux will revert it back to the patched version.

 ## Helm questions